Handy Table Tracks Corn Traits

 There's an alphabet soup of traits and tolerances within field corn these days.
 The standard for sorting through it all is The Handy Bt Trait Table.

 This two-page document lists the types of Bt present in all commercialized corn in the U.S. in a concise format.
 It presents the trade names for traits, Bt event, protein(s) expressed, targeted insects and herbicide traits.

-Going back to the first table in 2009, the Trait Table for field corn has become the standard as an authoritative reference to Bt toxins in corn.
+Now in its 21st year, the Trait Table for field corn has become the standard as an authoritative reference to Bt toxins in corn.
 Chris DiFonzo, a Michigan State University entomologist, is the primary author, and the latest update of the chart was released Feb.
 2, 2023.
 Find it here: https://www.texasinsects.org/….

 DiFonzo noted that companies continue to recombine existing insect modes of action.
 Syngenta also renamed some trait stacks for 2023, and the updated table offers up both the new and the old nomenclature for reference.
 Companies also have continued to add Enlist technology (providing tolerance to 2,4-D and fops herbicides) to existing hybrid packages.